ExaWorks/job-api-spec/specification.md

     launchers

 - [ ] add a section giving an overview of the API components

-- [ ] add examples of how one would use this API (and please, if you have any "how do you do x?", please add here)

-    - Submit X jobs and wait for them to complete in order of submission with the waitFor function

-    - Submit X jobs but ensure only Y job are queued/running at a time (rolling window implemented with the jobStatusCallback)

-    - do the same but use the ListException from the submit call to do the same

-    - Submit a job, wait for it to be queued, then cancel it, then wait for it to complete/be killed.

-    - Submit a malformed or unsatisfiable job, then check for the error and print it out

-    - Construct a job that uses all the various "knobs" of the resource and job specifications (with some verbose comments thrown in)

 - [ ] add some clarification about the correspondence between JobSpec and exec/popen.